Pavanibollineni/eduskills/README.md

 happy to learn this git
+its a great work